menu iconknow your dna logosearch icon

 Some DNA tests provide separate agreements if they need permission to use your data for research.
 You should avoid sharing your genetic information outside the company.

 Once your data reaches a third party, deleting it can be difficult or impossible.
-They can also share your data with another company or organization without your knowledge.
+They can also share your data with other genetic testing companies or organizations without your knowledge.

 4. Ask To Delete Your DNA Raw Data